bateller/martinfitzpatrick.name/content/pages/cv.md

 **2007-2010 BMedSc.
 Medical Science**
-The study of the scientific basis of medicine.
-Focus on the workings of the human body and the diseases that affect humankind, analytical, presentation and group communication skills.
 Medical School, University of Birmingham

 **2001-2002	Certificate of Higher Education - Psychology, Artificial Intelligence & Linguistics**